avdotion/pascal-snippets/README.md

 Type `Package Control: Install Package` and press enter.
 Then search for `Object Pascal`.

 ## Cyrillic Support
-*Make sure that your OS is Windows.*
 To enable to code with cyrillic support follow this steps:
 1. Open one `.pas` or `.pascal` file and go to the `Preferences ⇨ Settings - Syntax Specific`.
-2. If the windows title does not ends with "Object Pascal.sublime-settings", go to the step 1.
+2. If the window title does not end with "Object Pascal.sublime-settings", go to the step 1.
 3. Copy&Paste this lines:
 ```JSON
 {